• ❄️ New: Refrigerated shipping available!

 THCa Isolaat als helder kristallijn concentraat op zwarte achtergrond

 THCa is a natural cannabinoid found in the cannabis plant.
 But is THCa the same as THC?
 Not quite.
-In this blog, we briefly explain what THCa is, how THCa differs from THC, whether THCa can make you high, and which risks are important to know.
+In this blog, we briefly explain what THCa is, how it differs from THC, whether it gets you high, and the important risks you need to know.

 What is THCa?

 THCa stands for tetrahydrocannabinolic acid.
-It is a cannabinoid that occurs naturally in cannabis, especially in raw or unheated plant material.
-A common misconception is that cannabis mainly produces THC during flowering.
-In reality, living and freshly harvested cannabis often contains mostly THCa.
+It is a cannabinoid that naturally occurs in cannabis, especially in raw or unheated parts of the plant.
+A common misconception is that cannabis mainly produces THC during cultivation.
+In reality, live and freshly harvested cannabis contains mostly THCa.

-THCa molecular structure over cannabis leaves as an illustration for an explanation of THCa and THC
+THCa molecular structure over cannabis leaves illustrating the difference between THCa and THC

-The main difference compared with THC is heat.
-In living and freshly harvested cannabis, THC is often still present as THCa.
-Only when THCa is heated can it change into THC.
+The key difference from THC comes down to heat.
+In live and freshly harvested cannabis, THC is still present as THCa.
+Only when THCa is exposed to heat does it convert into THC.

-Simply put: THCa is the natural starting form from which THC can develop when heat is applied.
+Simply put: THCa is the natural precursor from which THC is created when heat is applied.

-Unheated THCa is not psychoactive.
-Heat is important because THCa can be converted into THC when exposed to heat.
-This process is called decarboxylation.
-During this process, the chemical structure of THCa changes: a so-called carboxyl group is removed, creating THC.
-THC is psychoactive.
+Unheated THCa is non-psychoactive on its own.
+Heat is the decisive factor, as THCa transforms into THC through thermal activation (above 100°C).
+This process is known as decarboxylation.
+During this process, the chemical structure of THCa changes: a so-called carboxyl group is removed, resulting in active Delta-9 THC.
+THC is psychoactive and responsible for the well-known 'high' sensation.

-THCa Sugar cannabis concentrate with a grainy texture in a glass jar
+THCa Sugar cannabis concentrate with granular structure in a glass jar

 What are the risks of THCa?

-• Nausea or stomach discomfort: some people may experience nausea, abdominal pain, diarrhoea, or vomiting.
+• Nausea or stomach discomfort: Some people may experience nausea, abdominal pain, or diarrhea when cannabinoids are processed by the digestive system.

-• Dry mouth: cannabis products can temporarily cause a dry mouth.
+• Dry mouth: Cannabis products can temporarily inhibit saliva production, resulting in dry mouth and thirst.

-• Increased heart rate: some people may experience a faster heartbeat.
+• Increased heart rate: Some users may briefly experience a faster heartbeat after THC is activated.

-• Mood changes or restlessness: some people may experience temporary stress, paranoia, or other mood changes, especially in cases of sensitivity, combined use, or taking too much.
+• Mood changes or anxiety: Some individuals may experience temporary stress, paranoia, or anxiety, especially with high intake or sensitivity.

-Even if side effects do not occur in everyone, caution remains important.
-Do not use a product if you have doubts about its composition, origin, or warnings.
-Do not combine cannabis products with alcohol, medication, or other substances without careful consideration.
+Even though side effects do not happen to everyone, caution remains essential.
+Do not use a product if you doubt its composition, origin, or warnings.
+Do not combine cannabis products with alcohol, medication, or other substances under any circumstances.

 Is THCa legal?